daryll-ko/poke-man/README.md

 Mostly for self-reference.

 - Add modals, carousels, and animations
-- Make the layout responsive
+- Make the layout responsive (and fix some current design quirks)
 - Modularize code
 - Give the ghosts a bit of intelligence
 - Start/Reset buttons